Kushal-Raj-G-S/spotify-vscode-extension/README.md

 - **One-Click Playback**: Click any playlist to start playing it immediately
 - **Playlist Information**: Shows playlist name, owner, and track count

+### 🎤 Synchronized Lyrics Display ✨ NEW!
+- **Real-Time Lyrics**: View synchronized lyrics for the currently playing track
+- **Auto-Sync Highlighting**: Current line being sung is highlighted automatically
+- **Auto-Fetch**: Lyrics load automatically when tracks change (can be toggled)
+- **Manual Refresh**: Click to retry if lyrics don't load initially
+- **Multi-Language Support**: Great for understanding songs in foreign languages
+- **Sing-Along Ready**: Perfect for developers who like to sing while coding!

 ### 🔄 Persistent Authentication
 - **Auto-Connect**: Automatically connects on startup using stored credentials
 - **Smart Token Refresh**: Handles token expiration seamlessly in background